nutrivetpet/rstripe/README.md

 public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)
 <!-- badges: end -->

-The goal of striper is to interact with the [Stripe API](https://docs.stripe.com/api), from R.
+The goal of rstripe is to interact with the [Stripe API](https://docs.stripe.com/api), from R.

 It is an independent, community-developed R package for